kvirani/express_mongo_todo_example/README.md

 We talked about how:

 - Mongo is very JS-centric.
 Most of the code we see in the shell above is JS code!
+- Mongo has "transactional" functions on collections to allow us to CRUD (Create Read Update Delete) documents within those collections.
-- There are many other functions that you can look up in the documentation (how to search, insert multiple, delete, update, etc)
+- There are many other functions that you can look up in the documentation (how to search, insert multiple, batch delete, batch update, etc, etc)
-- Mongo assigns an "_id" key/property to any document so we can uniquely identify it
 - Collections can just be viewed as properties of the `db` object (`db.todos` can also be written as `db.collection('todos')`) therefore their name is what uniquely identify them.
+- Mongo assigns an "_id" key/property to any document so we can uniquely identify it.
+More on this below.

 ## Primary Key